 Parameter Description PV Type In this example, NAS is selected.
 Name The name of the PV.
 The name must be unique in the cluster.
 In this example, pv-nas is used.
 Volume Plug-in In this example, FlexVolume is selected.
-For more information about volume plug-ins, see Differences between FlexVolume and CSI.
+For more information about volume plug-ins, see Differences between the CSI and FlexVolume plug-ins.
 Capacity The capacity of the PV.
 The capacity of the PV cannot exceed that of the NAS file system.
 Access Mode By default, ReadWriteMany is selected.
 Mount Target Domain Name The domain name of the mount target that is used to mount the NAS file system to the cluster.
 Subdirectory Enter a sub-directory in the NAS file system.
 The sub-directory must start with a forward slash (/).
 If this parameter is set, the PV will be mounted to the sub-directory.

 - If the specified sub-directory does not exist, the system automatically creates this sub-directory.

 - If you do not set this parameter, the root directory of the NAS file system is mounted.